trevorhanus/dynaflo/docs/items/putItem.md

+Creates a new item, or replaces an old item with a new item by delegating to [AWS.DynamoDB.DocumentClient.put()](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property)

 **Command Syntax**
 ```
 table.put(item: Object)
 ```

 Where `item` is a pojo that represents the doc to be inserted.

-For more see the [AWS Docs](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html)

-**Description**

-Creates a new item, or replaces an old item with a new item by delegating to [AWS.DynamoDB.DocumentClient.put()](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property)

 **Usage**